 Some people — Benjamin Franklin, Steve Jobs and Oprah Winfrey jump to mind — seem born for success.
-But don’t think the same couldn’t be said about you.
+But don’t think the same can’t be said about you.

-While we can’t all have our faces on the $100 bill, lead a corporate empire or be a television icon, we certainly can find our own success.
+While we can’t all have our faces on the $100 bill, lead a corporate empire or become a television icon, we certainly can find our own success.

 That may not mean earning millions — in fact, money may not even be the primary goal for you.
 But it can mean having a satisfying career, a fulfilling family life and enough wealth to see you through a rich and rewarding retirement.

 How do you become successful?
-It’s simple.
-You follow the lead of others who already have.
-You see, most successful people share common traits, and they’re really not that hard to duplicate in our own lives.
+It’s simple: Follow the lead of others who already have achieved their goals.
+Most successful people share common traits, and those traits are not that hard to duplicate in our own lives.

-Following are 10 traits that successful people have in common.
+Following are 10 traits successful people have in common.
 Such people are:

 You can spend life meandering about, waiting for a job to fall into your lap or for that golden opportunity to arrive gift-wrapped at your front door.
 But you’ll wait a long time, my friend.

 “Nothing is particularly hard if you divide it into small jobs.”

-It’s a reminder that breaking down those big goals into bite-size pieces can pave the way for success.
+It’s a reminder that breaking down big goals into bite-size pieces can pave the way for success.

 Thomas Edison reportedly failed 1,000 times before inventing the light bulb.

 Whether that figure is inflated is irrelevant.
 The point is clear: People who are successful fail, fail and fail again before they succeed.

 Abraham Lincoln endured a string of political failures prior to reaching the presidency.
 Stephen King was rejected by publishers time after time before he became a best-selling novelist.

 Successful people don’t pack up their toys and head home the first time something doesn’t go their way.
 Instead, they keep plugging along, and that persistence helps them find success eventually.